f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>11: Display Proton Flux</h3>

-Check to display 10 MeV and 100 MeV proton flux measurements from the primary GOES satellte on the chart.
+Check to display 10 MeV and 100 MeV proton flux measurements from the primary GOES satellite on the chart.
 A peak in the proton flux can occur one to three days after a CME (Coronal Mass Ejection) is directed towards Earth.
-Whereas X-rays from flares can impact any part of the ionosphere that are facing the sun, the Earth's magnetosphere typically directs the particles in the CME towards the poles, so a corresponding SID is most likely to be detected if you are receiving a signal from a transmitter crossing the polar region.
+Whereas X-rays from flares can impact any part of the ionosphere that is facing the sun, the Earth's magnetosphere typically directs the particles in the CME towards the poles, so a corresponding SID is most likely to be detected if you are receiving a signal from a transmitter crossing the polar region.